-- (2) Formally scheduled classes should be conducted in facilities scheduled for that purpose unless prior approval for change is obtained from the academic department, the Office of Space Utilization, the hall manager, and the hall governing body. - (3) To qualify for the use of residence hall facilities, any activity should be a part of the hall program or should have the active participation and support of recognized student groups, a majority of students, or the governing body within the hall or complex.
+- (3) Formally scheduled classes should be conducted in facilities scheduled for that purpose unless prior approval for change is obtained from the academic department, the Office of Space Utilization, the hall manager, and the hall governing body. - (4) To qualify for the use of residence hall facilities, any activity should be a part of the hall program or should have the active participation and support of recognized student groups, a majority of students, or the governing body within the hall or complex.
 Non-resident groups approved to use hall space shall not have the prerogative of closing their events to any students of that hall.
-Non-resident groups should be encouraged to use other facilities unless their program or meeting is of direct interest and benefit to the residents of a given hall. - (4) In sponsoring any non-resident group, the hall governing body should recognize its responsibility to the residents of that hall.
+Non-resident groups should be encouraged to use other facilities unless their program or meeting is of direct interest and benefit to the residents of a given hall. - (5) In sponsoring any non-resident group, the hall governing body should recognize its responsibility to the residents of that hall.
 The governing body should not become a booking agent, merely assuming responsibility for outside groups, but should recognize that through its responsibility for reserving hall space, it can provide hall residents with opportunities for an expanded range of experiences and involvement.
-This is an educational obligation and responsibility which goes beyond the mechanics of booking rooms. - (5) A primary concern in the initial planning of each hall event must be the reservation of space.
+This is an educational obligation and responsibility which goes beyond the mechanics of booking rooms. - (6) A primary concern in the initial planning of each hall event must be the reservation of space.
 The unit manager must be contacted for a space reservation in the early planning stages of any event.
-Failure to make an early reservation often results in lack of available space. - (6) Food service, cleaning, set up, and similar services must be secured through the hall manager. - (a) Events requiring food service need two weeks advance notification. - (b) Events requiring special set up or maintenance need one week advance notification. - (c) Events requiring no special set up need three working days advance notification. - (7) Any event involving the collection of funds shall comply with the All-University Policy for Use of Michigan State University Facilities and Services, Exclusive of Residence Halls, Food Stores, and Kellogg Center, by Students; and for Revenue-Producing Projects of Students (see pages 53-55 of this handbook) and with Ordinance 30.00 regarding selling and advertising (see page 63 of this handbook).
-Only those organizations specifically enumerated in these policies shall be eligible to collect funds for any event. - (a) All student revenue-producing events fall under the jurisdiction of AS-MSU and RHA, and must be registered with and approved by them prior to seeking hall space.
-(NOTE: Information on procedures for registration of revenue-producing projects is available in the Division of Student Activities, 101 Student Services Building.)
-Granting permission to use hall space remains the responsibility of the hall governing body. - (b) Any individual or group providing entertainment or similar services for compensation should be under contract prior to the event.
-Payment must be made in accordance with all-University policies as stated by the Comptroller's Office.
+Failure to make an early reservation often results in lack of available space. - (7) Food service, cleaning, set up, and similar services must be secured through the hall manager. - (a) Events requiring food service need two weeks advance notification. - (b) Events requiring special set up or maintenance need one week advance notification. - (c) Events requiring no special set up need three working days advance notification. - (8) Any event involving the collection of funds shall comply with the All-University Policy for Use of Michigan State University Facilities and Services, Exclusive of Residence Halls, Food Stores, and Kellogg Center, by Students; and for Revenue-Producing Projects of Students (see pages 54-56 of this handbook) and with Ordinance 30.00 regarding selling and advertising (see page 64 of this handbook).
+Only those organizations specifically enumerated in these policies shall be eligible to collect funds for any event. - (a) All student revenue-producing events fall under the jurisdiction of ASMSU and RHA, and must be registered with them prior to seeking hall space.
+(NOTE: Information on procedures for registration of revenueproducing projects is available in the Division of Student Activities, 101 Student Services Building.)
+Granting permission to use hall space remains the responsibility of the hall governing body.